biplabbose/StateTransition/README.md

    * `numOfUnk` reads the number of unknown parameters to be estimated.
 It is the product of the number of cell states and the number of observed time intervals.
 For example, If there are three cell states observed at five discrete time intervals, `numOfUnk`=15.
    * `numCellState` reads the number of different cell states.

 Download the [code](FractionalCellDivisionEstimationCode/main.m) and place the input excel sheets in the same location of the downloaded code.
-Open the `main.m` file in matlab and enter the input details.
+Open the `main.m` file in Matlab and enter the input details.
 Now, run the `main.m` file.
-Once the optimization is completed, the following resuts are exported from the model:
+Once the optimization is completed, the following results are exported from the model:

    * The estimated fractional cell division parameters are exported to a tab-delimited text file, `fractionalCellDivision.txt`.
 Each row represents the fractional cell division of each cell state, and the columns represent the fractional cell division in each time interval.
    * The residuals are exported to a tab-delimited text file, `residual.txt`.
 Residuals are the difference between the observed fold change and the simulated fold change.
-Each column represent the residuals of each time interval, and the row represents the residuals of the experimental replicates.
+Each column represents the residuals of each time interval, and the row represents the residuals of the experimental replicates.

 #### 2. Estimation of the fraction of cell state transition:

 The MATLAB code to estimate the fraction of cell state transition for each time interval is available [here](FractionalStateTransitionEstimationCode/).
-The folder contains multiple matlab files.
-A short description of each matlab function is provided in the header section of the corresponding matlab file.
+The folder contains multiple Matlab files.
+A short description of each Matlab function is provided in the header section of the corresponding Matlab file.
 The input parameters of the model are defined in the `main.m` file.
 This module requires the following input details:

    * `popFract` reads the fraction of cell population at the observed time points from the excel sheet `FractionCellType.xlsx`. __The excel sheet should not contain any row or column headers.__
    * `foldChange` reads the fold change in cell population from the excel sheet `FoldChange.xlsx`. __The excel sheet should not contain any row or column headers.__